How PM Has Evolved and Where It’s Going in the 21st Century

 One of the most marked differences between today’s performance management and the PM methods of yesterday is that annual performance reviews have largely fallen by the wayside.
-Sure, there are still companies that follow the old model, but they’re a dying breed, in more ways than one.
+Sure, there are still companies that follow the old model, but they’re a dying breed in more ways than one.
 Companies failing to adapt and evolve will themselves flounder and eventually fail.

 So, what replaced those annual reviews?
 The truth is that there was no single replacement.
-That’s because performance management isn’t something you can do once and then forget about it until next time.
+That’s because performance management isn’t something you can do once and then forget about it until the next time.
 It’s something that needs to be baked into your daily routine.
 It needs to be part of the company’s very DNA.
-Otherwise, it’s an afterthought and it won’t work.
+Otherwise, it’s an afterthought, and it won’t work.

 Actionable, Timely Feedback